Learn How to Time Contractions

 True labor contractions—the kind of contractions that lead to the birth of your baby—occur at regular intervals and increase in intensity and frequency over time.

-If you have contractions that are irregular and don’t get stronger each time, you may be experiencing what are known as Braxton Hicks contractions or false contractions.
+If you have contractions that are irregular and don’t get stronger over time, you may be experiencing what are known as Braxton Hicks contractions or false contractions.

 Braxton Hicks contractions are not yet the real thing; they are your body’s way of preparing for labor when the time comes.